mesosphere/dcos-docs-site/pages/1.10/metrics/prometheus/index.md

     3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus`.
     4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus`.

-1. On every agent node:
+1. On every agent node do the following steps:
     1. Download the plugin systemd service file from downloads.mesosphere.io: [prometheus-plugin.service](https://downloads.mesosphere.io/dcos-metrics/plugins/prometheus.service)
     1. Copy the service file to `/etc/systemd/system/dcos-metrics-prometheus.service`.
 Edit it and ensure that the dcos-role flag is set to 'agent'.